 WHAT IS MEDICAL ACUPUNCTURE?

 Medical acupuncture is a therapeutic method that usually involves the insertion of fine, sterile needles.
 Modern medical practitioners developed medical acupuncture as an adaptation of Chinese acupuncture.
-We employ current knowledge of anatomy, physiology and pathology, all in keeping with evidence-based medicine.
-A myofacial palpation exam allows the doctors to determine the location and sources of discomfort and dysfunction.
+We employ current knowledge of anatomy, physiology, and pathology, all in keeping with evidence-based medicine.
+A myofascial palpation exam allows the doctors to determine the location and sources of discomfort and dysfunction.